BIDMCDigitalPsychiatry/LAMP-platform/docs/10-consortium/02-researcher/10-sched_delete-activity.md

 5. Select you Start Date, Time, Repeat Interval, etc.
 6. Click the check mark.
 7. The patient or participant will receive a feed item and a notification on their phone at the specified time.
+8. Because activities close at midnight Eastern Standard Time, the patient or participant should be instructed to complete the activity before this closing time.

 ![](../../06-start_here/06-activities/assets/schedule.jpg)